College taken to High Court over £6.6m row with developers

 According to the developers, senior SBC staff gave them repeated verbal assurances that they would get a binding contract for a “mixed-use” redevelopment of the sites, including a new college building, nursery, housing and temporary teaching facilities.

-London South Bank University’s group director of estates, Rychard Scrase-Fields, is said to have told the developers he would “jump out of the window” if the project didn’t go ahead with them, and later reassured them by saying the university had “come too far to deal with anyone else”.
+London South Bank University’s group director of estates, Rychard Scrase-Field, is said to have told the developers he would “jump out of the window” if the project didn’t go ahead with them, and later reassured them by saying the university had “come too far to deal with anyone else”.

-Even when the developers questioned whether an alternative firm was interested in the project, they were allegedly told by another university estates director, “all is ok, relax.”
+When the developers questioned whether an alternative firm was interested in the project, they were allegedly told by another university estates director, “all is ok, relax.”

 The claimants say they went on to secure planning consents and worked up designs based on those assurances.